New Guinea campaign: Battle of Wau

-Final Japanese drive on Wau
+Japanese drive on Wau

 General Imamura and his naval counterpart at Rabaul, Admiral Jinichi Kusaka, commander Southeast Area Fleet, resolved to reinforce their ground forces at Lae for one final all-out attempt against Wau.
 If the transports succeeded in staying behind a weather front and were protected the whole way by fighters from the various airfields surrounding the Bismarck Sea, they might make it to Lae with an acceptable level of loss, i.e., at worst half the task force would be sunk en route.
 It is indicative of the extent to which Japanese ambitions had fallen at this point in the war that a 50% loss of ground troops aboard ship was considered acceptable.

 Three factors conspired to create disaster for the Japanese.
 First, they had woefully underestimated the strength of the Allied air forces.
 Second, the Allies had become convinced that the Japanese were preparing a major seaborne reinforcement and so had stepped up their air searches.
 Most important of all, the bombers of MacArthur's air forces, under the command of Lieutenant General George C. Kenney, had been modified to enable new offensive tactics.
-Their noses had been refitted with eight 50-caliber machine guns for strafing slow-moving ships on the high seas.
+The noses of several Douglas A-20 Havoc light bombers had been refitted with eight 50-caliber machine guns for strafing slow-moving ships.
 In addition, their bomb bays were filled with 500-pound bombs to be used in the newly devised practice of skip bombing.

 About 6,900 troops aboard eight transports, escorted by eight destroyers, departed Rabaul at midnight 28 February under the command of Rear Admiral Masatomi Kimura.
 Through the afternoon of 1 March, the overcast weather held at which point everything began to go wrong for the Japanese.
 The weather changed direction and Kimura's slow-moving task force was spotted by an Allied scout plane.
 By the time the Allied bombers and PT boats finished their work on 3 March, Kimura had lost all eight transports and four of his eight destroyers.

 The remaining destroyers with about 2,700 surviving troops limped back to Rabaul.
 According to Morison, the Japanese "...never again risked a transport larger than a small coaster or barge in waters shadowed by American planes.
 His contemplated offensive against Wau died a-borning."